dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 # How to reach baseline fit?
 Padded Grid as designer's practical grid hack.

 There is still a lot of controversy about implementing a grid system when designing for digital layouts.
 I personally think grids and baselines are beautiful mathematical systems that, used properly, are more than just helpers or guides.
 They can elevate your designs.

 Horizontal and Responsive grid systems are extensively explored within CSS frameworks.
 However, baseline grids are one of these fantastic foundations inherited from the print world that seems seldom implemented in the digital space.

 This inspired me to take on the challenge to build my own grid system – which I'll be calling the Padded Grid for the sake of this article.

 ## Personal Take

-### Refresher on grid systems
+### Refresher on the grid systems

-#### Baseline
+#### Baseline Grid

 A baseline grid is a series of invisible vertical units that assist in creating consistent vertical spacing with your typography and page elements.
 It's a hidden way of giving order to disorder.
 In short, baseline grids: